 Figure 3 Example showing how to trigger a CAPA from a captured item

 Within the CAPA, you can gather all the details, including root cause and contributing parties; supporting documents and images; and tasks for assignment.
 When all the tasks and changes have been completed, you can monitor the results and then record the effectiveness of the changes to determine if the CAPA was successful.

 Figure 4 Example showing a CAPA details page

-At Abel Solutions, we have years of experience building Quality Management solutions in Microsoft SharePoint.
+At Abel Solutions, we have years of experience building Quality Management solutions.
 Moving from the file system and Excel spreadsheets into SharePoint provides greater visibility and control of your data, and the workflow capabilities can manage your business process around this data ensuring that your organization is following a consistent process.

-This tip written by Abel Solutions Senior SharePoint Architect Eric Gregorich.
+This tip written by Abel Solutions Senior Solutions Architect Eric Gregorich.